-One-hundred thirty one new students arrived at Portland International Airport in Oregon, USA, Tuesday, February 4.
+A mix of snowflakes and raindrops welcomed one-hundred-nineteen new Salem residents today.
+The students arrived at Portland International Airport and Sea-Tac Airport on Monday, February 6.
 The students looked excited to finally arrive and began their life in America!
 They will spend the next eleven months participating in the American Studies Program at Willamette University and TIUA.
 After they found their rooms in one of the residence halls on campus and met their International Peer Coach (IPC), they were officially welcomed by the Willamette community at Goudy for dinner that evening.
-WU's Dean of Campus Life David Douglass welcomed them to the community and they were then entertained by some WU a capella groups.
+They will be welcomed them to the community at dinner with a couple of speeches and some entertainment by WU a capella groups.
 The rest of the week with be spent in orientations, campus tours, shopping, and making lots of new friends.